 The Kymera PET/CT machine is the only stationary American College of Radiology (ACR) certified unit in Southeast New Mexico.
 Our facility and industry-leading physicians and technicians are highly qualified, supportive, and will make the testing process as comfortable as possible.

 X-Ray/Bone Density Scan

-Our x-ray imaging provides high-definition images.
+Our radiology equipment provides high-definition images.
 This allows us to make accurate treatment for our patients while still in our care rather than sending them elsewhere for the x-ray then back for treatment.
 Naturally, our patients love this for it saves considerable time and effort at a time when any effort is difficult.

-The most common use is to diagnose osteoporosis but may also be used to assess a patient with other conditions which may cause bone loss.
-The test can also be used to check one’s susceptibility to fractures.
+The most common use of the Bone Density Scan is to diagnose osteoporosis but may also be used to assess a patient with other conditions which may cause bone loss.
+This radiology test can also be used to check one’s susceptibility to fractures.

-Some of the situations/reasons someone may want a bone density scan performed include:
+Some of the reasons to have a bone density scan performed by Kymera Radiology include:

 - Post-menopausal women not on estrogen

 - Post-menopausal women who are taller than 5’7” or weigh less than 125#